-Sets the maximum number of log files to store.
-Specify a <number> file or deleted.
+\(\number \rangle \) file or Sets the maximum number of log files to store.
+Specify a deleted.
 Specify a number from 1-100.

-<number> number from 1-100.
+$\langle number \rangle$ number from 1-1000.

-<number > day Sets the maximum number of days before log files are keep-startup-file false No startup segment of the log is kept.
+Sets the maximum number of days before log files are

 Determines whether log files expire.
 If they do, sets the measurement for determining when they expire, along with the maximum number of files (segments) or days before the files are removed.
 This option is ignored if log output is not configured to be sent to a log file.